polad1997/inukacoaching-clientapp/README.md

 P.S.
-If you don't have node js packet manager installed, please kindly install npm properly with npm install command on source path
+If you don't have node js packet manager installed, please kindly install npm properly with "npm install" command on source path

 # Getting Started with Create React App